A behind-the-scenes look at a graphic chop shop

 A cool idea — Why does it read as “bicycle” when half the letters are missing?
 In a more abstract manner, it conveys my passion for new creations, adventure and design.
 I hope it will invoke people to ask, “What is the connection between bicycling and graphic design?”

 Eye-catching — Simple circular shapes and roughly complementary colors (cyan and gold) read quickly at a glance.

-Attention keeping — It is an elegant design which pleases the eye, and it is a curious puzzle.
+Attention-keeping — It is an elegant design that pleases the eye, and it is a curious puzzle.

 It bears repeating: companies and individuals offering prices too good to be true are using templates, like cookie cutters and simply typing in the name of your company.
 Worse, they might be using a graphic design sweatshop.
 And sometimes, they are using computer programs that spit out a bunch of designs based on keywords.
 They will offer unlimited designs and unlimited revisions for as little as $25.
 In my experience, and in the experiences of my professional peers, that is less than one hour of work.
 I usually spend about 1-3 hours consulting with my client and 1-4 hours of research before I feel comfortable beginning a design.
 Read about how the creative process works.